-For more than a quarter-century, ever since he first stole the show on Main Source’s “Live at the BBQ” all the way back in 1991, Nas has been crafting incredible rhymes and blessing microphones.
+For three decades, ever since he first stole the show on Main Source’s “Live at the BBQ” all the way back in 1991, Nas has been crafting incredible rhymes and blessing microphones.
 He has a stack of classic verses, to the point that some of them don’t even appear on his own LPs.

 When he’s at his best, no one is better.

 This list includes only solo studio albums.
-It excludes collaborative albums like The Firm and Distant Relatives and compilations like QB’s Finest, Greatest Hits, and even The Lost Tapes.
+It excludes collaborative albums like The Firm and Distant Relatives and compilations like QB’s Finest and his Greatest Hits.

 He should’ve listened to the label.
 After his planned double disc I Am…The Autobiography leaked in the spring of 1999, Nas switched gears and decided to release two separate albums that year.
 The suits at Columbia wanted the latter album to be a collection of tracks that hadn’t made it onto the former, but Nas decided instead to record mostly new material, which was a mistake, not only because he is an artist that doesn’t do his best work when under time constraints, but also because he was going through some personal issues at the time.
 Lambasted as a major flop upon its release, time has been a bit kinder to Nastradamus, but only a bit.
 Perhaps his most schizophrenic disc (and that’s saying something!), his message is all over the place, from inspirational and preaching cohesiveness – “Life We Chose”; “Some of Us Have Angels”; “God Love Us” – to vapid – “You Owe Me” – to corny – “Big Girl” – and everywhere in between.
 His rhymes are still good, though not great, but the beats are lacking – a Nas staple – and he sounds listless through much of the affair.
 The middle of the disc is the strongest, from the sick “Carol of the Bells” flow on “Shoot ‘Em Up” to the collaborations with Mobb Deep (“Family”) and Nashawn (“Last Words”).
 He sounds the most energized and focused on “Come Get Me,” the lone DJ Premier cut that sees Nas addressing his competition, specifically ratcheting up the subliminals against Jay-Z, foreshadowing the future when battling for the throne forced Nas to sharpen his pen.